Choosing the best time to visit New Zealand

 Weather is always an important factor when choosing the best time to go to New Zealand, or any country for that matter.
 You can’t control the weather but at least you can prepare for it.
 As a wise old Scotsman said, “There’s no such thing as bad weather, only the wrong clothes.”

-If you live in the Northern Hemisphere, the first thing you need to know is that here in the Southern Hemisphere the seasons are opposite.
+Having read this far, you may have already figured out that if you live in the Northern Hemisphere, here in the Southern Hemisphere the seasons are opposite.

 - Your spring is our autumn (March to May)